|(a) Introduction. This section establishes the quality

 (A) instructions for interested parties to submit written

-comments to the HHSC regarding the proposed metrics and performance
+comments to HHSC regarding the proposed metrics and requirements;

 (B) the date, time, and location of a public hearing.